 Welcome to the landing page of East Rock Creek Village for our members, volunteers and our community.
 Our goal is to relieve stress by offering a central location for up-to-date information from trusted resources and communication about policies related to the spread of the COVID-19 (Coronavirus) in the Greater Washington, DC region.
-We encourage you to visit this page regularly.
+We encourage you to visit this and our Vaccine Supplement pages regularly.
 Information will be updated throughout this rapidly changing period.
 Special thanks to Capitol Hill Village and Northwest Neighbors Village for sharing much of the information here.

 Current ERCV Office Operation Status: